hebaulf/js-conditionals/README.md

 I initially wrote it up using Repl.it and then added an .html and .css file and created a Github repo and a Github Page to view also.

 Comments for each block of code is in the .js file.
+The code can also be viewed on the live site

 [Live link](https://hebaulf.github.io/js-conditionals/)